Determining the types of kitchen cabinets to install during your remodel is a huge task. Use this guide to decide which ones are right for you.

 This style is also seen in modern style kitchens.
 These cabinets have a flat front to them, creating clean lines and sometimes looking like a ‘slab,’ as the name implies.
 They usually don’t have frames, so the style flows uninterrupted.
 The cabinet can be finished with minimalist touches such as simple handles that lend themselves again to the modern aesthetic.

 These cabinets have horizontal slats within the frame of the door.
 It’s a simple design, but they look fantastic when they’re installed in your kitchen.
 A good reason for picking this style is that it allows for greater air flow within your cabinets.
 You may have areas in your kitchen that need air flow, such as in your air-drying cabinet – having that extra ventilation makes all the difference.

 An antique or shabby chic style kitchen will look nice with distressed cabinets in it.
 These cabinets have a rough, or distressed style finish to them.
 For example, the design is created to look as though the paint has been rubbed off in specific areas, such as the corners.
 They come in all kinds of styles, so you can customize the doors as you see fit.

 These cabinets are made with planks that have indentations on the edges, known as beads.
 These give texture and visual interest to your cabinets, and they are often used for country or cottage style kitchens.

-There’s a lot of choice when it comes to the different types of kitchen cabinets for your remodel.
+There are a lot of choices when it comes to the different types of kitchen cabinets for your remodel.
 The style you choose will depend on your needs, your budget, and what you want from your kitchen.